asongtoruin/Land-Use/docs/index.rst

 NorMITs Land Use breaks down into five models, each with smaller substeps.
 Specifically:

-- `Base Year Population Model <base-year-population-model_>`_ -
-  Synthesises a highly segmented GB population, by person in household.
+- `Base Year Population Model`_ - Synthesises a highly segmented GB population, by person in household.
-- `Base Year Employment Model <base-year-employment-model_>`_ -
-  Synthesises a GB employment profile, including employment types and skill levels.
+- `Base Year Employment Model`_ - Synthesises a GB employment profile, including employment types and skill levels.
-- `Future Year Population Model <future-year-population-model_>`_ -
-  Forecasts a future GB population, by base segmentation.
+- `Future Year Population Model`_ - Forecasts a future GB population, by base segmentation.
-- `Future Year Employment Model <future-year-employment-model_>`_ -
-  Forecasts a future GB employment profile, by base segmentation.
+- `Future Year Employment Model`_ - Forecasts a future GB employment profile, by base segmentation.
-- `Northern Car Ownership Model <northern-car-ownership-model_>`_ -
-  A collection of tools for manipulating matrices that underpins much of the work done by TMS and EFS.
+- `Northern Car Ownership Model`_ - A collection of tools for manipulating matrices that underpins much of the work done by TMS and EFS.

 NorMITs Land Use is designed to be modular, in that it should be possible to swap out units of functionality to provide a desired modelling outcome.